vorillaz/devicons/README.md

 ![Devicons](http://i.imgur.com/nTQC2my.png)

 ## Use Devicons with a single line of code.
-Thanks to the wonderful guys of  [jsdelivr](http://www.jsdelivr.com/) you can now add Devicons into your project by adding the following code into the <code><HEAD> section of your project's HTML:
+Thanks to the wonderful guys of  [jsdelivr](http://www.jsdelivr.com/) you can now add Devicons into your project by adding the following code into the `<HEAD>` section of your project's HTML:

 `<link href='//cdn.jsdelivr.net/devicons/1.3.1/css/devicons.min.css' rel='stylesheet'>`